stevesteveclevesteve/battleship-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.1.

+** No attempt was made to make this mobile-friendly...
+Just experimenting with things like component inheritance, parent-child interactions, etc.  Plus, it was a lot of fun!

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.